The ultimate guide to Rio Lagartos Yucatan

 Ok if this is not enough he can also provide special tours in protected areas during the hutching season where you can see the baby flamingos.

-Mind though that these tours need special permission and they have a limited number of admissions per season.
+Please remember that these tours require special permission and have a limited number of admissions per season.

-So if you are interested in that you will need to book very much ahead of time.
+So if you are interested in that, you will need to book very early.

-Other than that, consider that although you will see flamingoes all year round, the best time to see them is from March to June during their migration.
+Other than that, although you can see flamingoes all year round, the best time to see them is from March to June during their migration.

 William, who founded his company Guia Naturalista William Canto, offers different kinds of tours.